About the Record

 Editorships at the Record turn over in January.
 The incoming editor-in-chief selects all executive board members, including managing editor(s) and executive editors.
 Applications for section editor positions (News, Opinions, Features, Arts, Sports, Photo, Online) are due toward the end of the fall semester.
 Prior experience writing or shooting for the Record is strongly encouraged, but not required.

 If you are a Williams College student you are eligible to join the Record as a member of our editorial or business staff.
-Prospective reporters and photographers are always welcome at our weekly staff meetings, held on Wednesdays at our office in Paresky 209.
-Staff members begin gathering at 8 p.m. to critique the latest issue of the Record and then break into sections to take assignments.
+Prospective reporters and photographers are always welcome at our weekly staff meetings, held on Wednesdays at our office in Paresky 209 at 7 p.m.
 Whether your interest lies in news, opinions, features, arts, sports or photography, there are always opportunities for students looking to get involved.
 No prior experience with newspapers is expected or required.
+To demonstrate interest, feel free to fill out the following Google Form: https://goo.gl/forms/TtblYI3Mb4AjvB172.

 Students begin as contributing writers and photographers, and are promoted to staff after completing three assignments.